flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_02/instructions.md

 within the window.
 A `Column` cannot lay out beyond the bounds of the window.

-When we wrap our `Column` in a `SingleChildScrollView`, we are essentially wrapping our `Column` in a sliver.
-Slivers lay out using `SliverConstraints` and have a `SliverGeometry`.
-When working with slivers, the window pane we were constricted to previously, becomes an infinite amount of space in the given axis, and so we use language different from height, width and position.
-As a sliver, we need to know things like how much is visible, and how far to the next sliver, and, how far have we scrolled?
-The answers to these questions allow us to lazily load slivers, meaning we only build the slivers we can see, and a little bit of the ones on either edge.
-This makes our scrolling more efficient as we won't build any slivers we don't need to, since we cannot see them.
+When we wrap the `Column` in a `SingleChildScrollView`, we’re essentially wrapping the `Column` in a sliver.
+Slivers lay out using `SliverContraints` and have a `SliverGeometry`.
+When you work with slivers, the window size that we were constricted to previously becomes an infinite amount of space in the given axis.
+So, we use language different from height, width, and position.
+For a sliver, we need to know things like how much is visible, how far to the next sliver, and how far we scrolled.
+The answers enable us to lazily load slivers, meaning we only build slivers that we can see and a little bit of the ones on either edge.
+This makes scrolling more efficient because we won’t build slivers that we don’t need because the slivers aren’t seen.

-## Making the Switch
+## Making the switch

-Since a `SingleChildScrollView` is only one sliver, we aren't lazily loading our UI.
-Instead, as our `Column` gets bigger, all of its contents are being built.
-Before we add more to our UI, let's make this more efficient by using a `ListView` instead.
+Because a `SingleChildScrollView` is only one sliver, we aren’t lazily loading the UI.
+Instead, as the `Column` gets bigger, all of its contents are built.
+Before we add more to the UI, let’s make it more efficient by using `ListView`.

-We'll be using the `builder` constructor, which is called on demand like we explained above for lazy loading.
+We’ll use the `builder` constructor, which is called on demand, for lazy loading.

-Replace `SingleChildScrollView` with `ListView.builder`, and remove the `Column`.
-This constructor requires an `itemBuilder`, which provides a `BuildContext` as well as the current item index.
-We can also specify the `itemCount` since we know we are displaying a weekly forecast.
+Replace the `SingleChildScrollView` with the `ListView.builder`, and remove the `Column`.
+This constructor requires an itemBuilder, which provides a `BuildContext` and the current item index.
+We must also specify the itemCount because we know that we’re displaying a weekly forecast.

 ```dart
 return ListView.builder(